 |House Type||Scaffolding?||Avg.
 Cost||Duration|

 Individual costs to install cavity wall insulation into a 2-storey semi-detached house with easy access - Total Price: £500

 Cavity insulation specialists don't tend to charge by the day, normally just by the size of the job (the size of the property).
 Depending on the number of external walls, the job should take around 2-4 hours.

-A typical cavity wall insulation job would entail a full property inspection to see if there is already cavity wall insulation or to check if the building is suitable for this type of work.
-To inject the insulation 20mm holes are drilled every metre throughout the wall and the insulation material is then blown into the cavity using a pressure gauge to check enough insulation has been inserted.
-Finally all the holes that were drilled will be filled with cement and the area will be tidied up (but the cement repairs are not normally painted) a certificate or letter confirming the work has been completed will be left.
+A typical cavity wall insulation job would entail a full property inspection to see if there is already cavity wall insulation or to check if the building construction type is suitable for this type of work.
+To inject the insulation, 20mm holes are drilled every metre horizontally around the wall, then the insulation material is blown into the cavity and a pressure gauge is used to check that enough insulation has been inserted.
+Finally, all the holes that were drilled will be filled with cement and the area will be tidied up (though the cement repairs are not normally painted).
+Finally, a certificate of completion or letter confirming the work has been carried out will be left.